mahebbar/MayaOnlineDocs/README.md

-# My Awesome Book
+# MayaOnline Getting Started Guide

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This book introduces you to MayaOnline concepts, how to login, integrating the various applications, monitoring, analytics, and how to import clusters.